-And you know what...the court is right.
-Clickwrap record keeping is generally a mess across the board, so it was only a matter of time before some lawyers and judges wised up to this.
-Here the court concluded that clickwraps pose a special risk of fraud and/or error, especially here where there was no reliable evidence that the agreements were recorded and then subsequently retrieved in their original form without being altered.
+And, the court is right.
+Clickwrap recordkeeping is generally a mess across the board, so it was only a matter of time before some lawyers and judges wised up to this.
+Here, the court concluded that clickwraps pose a special risk of fraud and/or error, especially here where there was no reliable evidence that the agreements were recorded and then subsequently retrieved in their original form without being altered.

-The key facts to ensuring you are recording the right elements of a customer accepting clickwrap terms include:
+The key elements to track in order to ensuring you are recording the right data of a customer accepting clickwrap terms include:

-- Track an identifier (like email address) along with their IP or location that can help you easily identify the user if you needed to prove it.
+- An identifier (like email address) along with their location or other identifying information that can help you easily identify the user if you needed to prove it.

-- Track all major version changes of an agreement (including knowledge of what changed) - TIME STAMP EVERYTHING!
+- All major version changes of an agreement (including knowledge of what changed).
+Time stamp everything.

-- Track all versions that a respondent has agreed to - TIME STAMP EVERYTHING!
+- All versions that a respondent has agreed to.
+Again, time stamping is crucial.

 Also, ensure that everything about your publishing and record keeping process is tamper proof.
 Of course, there's an API for that!